Services for people needing other support

 Support for refugees and humanitarian entrants

-The department offers a range of services to support refugees entering the community.
-The department works closely with DIBP, DSS settlement service providers and community groups to ensure refugees have appropriate services on arrival in Australia.
+The department offers a range of services to assist refugees entering the community.
+The department works closely with DIBP and the Department of Social Services settlement service providers and community groups to ensure refugees have appropriate, targeted services on arrival in Australia.
 A network of specialist Refugee and Asylum Seeker teams and subject matter experts in locations with high settlement populations support the department’s tailored services for these entrants.
+During the year the department reviewed its service offer to ensure it will meet the needs of the anticipated 12,000 Syria and northern Iraq arrivals announced by the government in September 2015.

-Following a successful trial in 2012 the department has been working with DIBP to make weekly citizenship tests available at 33 service centres in regional areas from Kalgoorlie in Western Australia to Mackay in Queensland.
-Before the pilot DIBP staff had to visit regional centres to conduct the tests, usually only monthly or every two months.
-Of about 125,000 citizenship tests taken across Australia in 2014-15, 14,000 were taken in regional centres involving around 300 tests each week.
+Delivered on behalf of DIBP, weekly citizenship tests are now available at 33 service centres in regional areas from Kalgoorlie in Western Australia to Mackay in Queensland.
+Previously DIBP staff had to visit regional centres to conduct the tests, usually only monthly or every 2 months.

-The department provides free translation and interpreting services in over 200 languages to help customers conduct their business.
-More than 2,800 contracted interpreters deliver these services.
+The department provides free translation and interpreting services in over 200 languages to help CALD customers conduct their business.
+More than 2,600 contracted interpreters deliver these services.
 We also supply regular, rostered onsite interpreters who work out of 56 service centres where demand for assistance in certain languages is high.

 Bilingual staff may also be paid a Community Language Allowance if they use their language skills in the course of their work.
-In 2014-15, 699 staff received the Community Language Allowance compared to 725 in 2013-14.
+In 2015-16 around 641 staff received the Community Language Allowance compared to 699 in 2014-15.
+Community Language Allowance is paid at 2 rates.
+Rate 1 is $40.67 per fortnight and is paid to employees who use their language skills at least 3 times per month.
+Rate 2 is $97.63 per fortnight and is paid to employees who use their language skills at least 8 times per month.

 Multicultural Service Officers